-I am a founder of the Women’s Sea Kayak Festival, an all-female event which helps promote female paddlers on and off the water with an all-female coaching crew.
+I am a founder of the Women’s Sea Kayak Festival, a UK-based all-female event which helps promote female paddlers and coaches on and off the water.

-Started in 2012, it is Scotland’s only all-female sea kayaking event, and has proven that there is both interest and demand for female-specific events and for female voices on the water.
+Started in 2012, it is the UK’s only all-female sea kayaking event, and has proven that there is both interest and demand for female-specific events and for female voices on the water.
 I am passionate about helping more women get out and enjoy time on the water.
-A spin-off sister festival now runs in Devon.
+A spin-off sister festival runs in Devon.

-The UK and Scotland has arguably the best sea kayaking in the world.
+The UK and Scotland has arguably some of the best sea kayaking in the world.
 I am lucky to have paddled many areas, including:

 - Clyde and the Cumbraes – Bute and Arran, Great Cumbrae and Wee Cumbrae

 - Firth of Forth and East Lothian – the islands of the Forth, including Bass Rock, St Abbs.

 - Firth of Lorn – Lismore, Shuna

 - Isles of Scilly

 - The Farne islands

 I started sea kayaking in 2009, having spent many years in the mountains walking, climbing and biking.
 I fell in love with sea kayaking and the sport that gives you 360 degree views, encounters with marine life, weather that can be literally thrown at you, access to the most fantastic beaches in the country, and a friendly international community of fellow paddlers.